joelmeyerson/cryobase-app/README.md

 ### Step 5.
 Downloading data
 Data stored in the `STANDARD` storage class
-1. Select a dataset from the table.
+1. Click `Data Archive` and select a dataset from the table.
 2. Choose a local download path.
 3. Click `Start Download`.

 Data stored in the `DEEP_ARCHIVE` storage class
-1. Select a dataset from the table.
+1. Click `Data Archive` and select a dataset from the table.
 2. A Data Status of `Archived` means a data retrieval process must be initiated to make it available for download.
 Click the `Archived` button and wait until a notification confirms the data is being restored.
 Depending on the number of files in the dataset it may take a few minutes for this process to complete and the notification to display.
 3. A Data Status of `Restoring` means that AWS has marked the data to be restored.
 Clicking the `Restoring` button will check the status of the restoration process.
 Once the data is restored, clicking this button will confirm the restoration and change the button status to `Restored`.
 4. A Data Status of `Restored` means the data has been retrieved and is available for download.
 After selecting the table row, choose a local download path and click `Start Download`.
 Clicking the `Restored` button will display a notification with the estimate for when the data will return to `Archived` status (3 days from the time data retrieval has completed).